DXHeroes/knowledge-base-content/practices/vision.md

 A team vision creates a common vision that's built upon three factors: **why** it exists, **what** it's trying to achieve, and **how** the team will do it.

 A product vision clarifies the purpose of a product and what it aims to offer to users and customers.
 It also supports the product owner in decision-making throughout the product buliding process.

+As can be seen in the section above, Amazon's vision statement is clear about being a place where people can shop online for "anything they might want to buy online."

+As an e-commerce giant, Amazon makes its revenue through the following ways:

+- Amazon.com store (sells virtually everything--electronics, clothes, food, video games, ebooks, print books, and more)
+- Amazon Kindle and Amazon Echo (hardware and consumer electronics)
+- Amazon Web Services (cloud infrastructure)
+- Amazon Prime (subscription service that includes free shipping and unlimited streaming of movies and TV episodes)

+This is a great example of how a strong company vision steers an organization forward to achieve its ambitious goals.

 ## Problems Vision Helps to Solve